Bauhaus (company)

-Bauhaus is a German pan-European retail chain offering products for home improvement, gardening, and workshop.
+Bauhaus AG is a German pan-European retail chain offering products for home improvement, gardening, and workshop.
 The name contains the German words bauen (to build) and Haus (house), but also alludes to the modernist Bauhaus school and the company's founder and owner, the German billionaire Heinz-Georg Baus.

-Its first store opened in Mannheim, then West Germany in 1960.
+Its first store opened in Mannheim, West Germany in 1960.

-It has 250 stores and franchises across Europe, including Austria, Bulgaria, Czech Republic, Croatia, Denmark, Estonia, Finland, Hungary, Iceland, Luxembourg, Netherlands, Norway, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Turkey.
+Bauhaus has a total of 280 franchised stores, with more than 150 of them located in Germany.
+It also operates in other 19 European countries, including Austria, Bulgaria, Czech Republic, Croatia, Denmark, Estonia, Finland, Hungary, Iceland, Luxembourg, Netherlands, Norway, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 History

-History

-The company was founded by Heinz-Georg Baus in 1960 based on the American model.
-It was the first DIY store in Germany.
+The company was founded by Heinz-Georg Baus in 1960 based on the American model and was the first DIY store in Germany.
 "Anyone looking for tools or building materials had to go from specialist shops to other specialist shops.
 With its new-age concept Bauhaus enabled a more relaxed way of shopping, with everything available under one roof."